-- 1. Report of Violation: If the Dean of Students or the Vice Dean becomes aware of an alleged violation by a student (the "Student") of the principles of appropriate conduct that in their discretion are judged to be better handled under Article I section C of the Disciplinary Code, the Dean of Students or her/his designee will investigate the alleged violation. - 2.
-Investigation: The Dean of Students will meet with the Student and may interview other persons with information.
-If the Dean of Students determines there is reason to believe that a violation has been committed, s/he will inform the Vice Dean. - 3.
-Consultation with Academic Standards Committee: To the extent reasonably practical prior to taking further action, the Dean of Students or Vice Dean shall consult with the Chair of the Academic Standards Committee as to whether the matter is primarily academic in nature and should be referred to that Committee.
+- 1. If the Dean of Students or the Vice Dean becomes aware of an alleged violation by a student (the "Student") of the principles of appropriate conduct that in their discretion are judged to be substantially non-academic in nature, the Dean of Students or her/his designee will investigate the alleged violation. - a.
+Investigation: The Dean of Students will meet with the Student and may interview other persons with information about the alleged conduct, including the person, if any, who reported the alleged conduct.
+If the Dean of Students determines there is reason to believe that a violation has been committed, they will inform the Vice Dean.

+- b.
+Consultation with Academic Standards Committee: To the extent reasonably practical prior to taking further action, the Dean of Students or Vice Dean shall consult with the Chair of the Academic Standards Committee as to whether the matter is primarily academic in nature and should be referred to that Committee. - c.
+Notice: The Vice Dean will notify the Student, under the method described in Article IVA, of the following information: a description of the matter under consideration, possible sanctions, and a proposed date and time, not less than seven days and not more than 14 calendar days (absent compelling circumstances) in advance, for a Conference with the Dean and/or Vice Dean.